Close

 • For self (senior citizen), family, and senior citizen parents: ₹1 lakh tax deduction + ₹5,000 health check-up exemption, which increases the deduction amount to ₹1.05 lakh,

-In addition, you cannot claim a deduction under Section 80D.
+In addition, you cannot claim a deduction under Section 80D if:

-• If cash is used to pay the health insurance premium.
+• Cash is used to pay the health insurance premium.
 Cash can be used to cover medical expenses.

-• In the event that payment is paid on behalf of a working child, sibling, grandmother, or another family.
+• If payment is made on behalf of a working child, sibling, grandmother, or another family.

 • The employer paid the employee’s group health insurance premium.